 The rules are as follows:

-1. Any member can propose for a case to be a “featured case”.
+1. Any member can request a case be proposed.

 2. The post (or a comment) MUST include a short description of the case, typically 200 words.